ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 export ODBCSYSINI=~
 ```

-B. Add an environment variable indicating the path where the unixODBC Driver Manager is installed, as shown below.
+4. Add an environment variable indicating the path where the unixODBC Driver Manager is installed, as shown below.
 Depending on the platform and whether the OS is a 32-bit or 64-bit OS, the library path will be one of LD_LIBRARY_PATH, LD_LIBRARY_PATH_64 or SHLIB_PATH.

 In the following example, unixODBC is installed at /usr/local/odbcDriverManager32 or /usr/local/odbcDriverManager64.